Impakter

 The secrets they hold about the past, as well as the possible benefits understanding their biology could bring to the future, is invaluable, for curiosity’s sake, but also scientific progress.

-What shouldn’t be ignored however, is that these entities are still relatively unquantified infectious agents, and could easily get out of hand pretty quickly.
-By delving too deep into the frozen past, we risk reintroducing viruses into the present global population with no easy way of containing them.
+What shouldn’t be ignored however, is that these entities are still relatively unquantified infectious agents, and could possibly quickly get out of hand.
+By delving too deep into the frozen past, we possibly risk reintroducing viruses into the present global population with no easy way of containing them.

 The safe answer is that we should leave them alone in their frosty resting place.
 The world knows all too well what happens when virology is underestimated.